“10 Tasks Landlords Must Do Before Tenants Rent A Space For Lease” written by Mike Marko

 4. Let The Tenants Sign The Lease After Discussing It Thoroughly With Them

-The rental lease is a contract that details all responsibilities of the rental of the property.
-Prior to having any new tenant move into a rental property you should thoroughly discuss each section of your lease agreement with the tenant.
+The Atal lease is a contract that details all responsibilities of the rental of the property.
+Prior to having any new tenant move into a rental property, you should thoroughly discuss each section of your lease agreement with the tenant.
 Explain the clauses and terms in detail answering any questions that may arise.
 To avoid any misunderstandings or disputes during the rental of the property you need to make sure that they completely understand what they are agreeing to.

 Taking the time to review and explain the lease fully will assure them that you are a diligent and responsible property manager since they will be well-informed of their rights and your responsibilities to them in the rental space.
 In case conflicts will arise the rental lease contract will be the legal document that will be ruled on by the court.

 Having an agreed to legal document to follow while renting the property will give you the confidence that you didn’t neglect your duty to inform them about each clause.